 You don't think that's code language there, Jeffrey Lord?

-Uh, she's allowed to take shots at me, but I can't fight back.
+She's allowed to take shots at me, but I can't fight back.

 That's right.

-We're always in the difficult position.
+We're always in a difficult position.

-Oh, you two are the real victims here for sure.
+Oh, you two are the real victims here, for sure.

 Definitely.

-All right, so do you remember when Ed Henry asked Hillary Clinton at that press conference, did you wipe the server clean?
+So do you remember when Ed Henry asked Hillary Clinton at that press conference, did you wipe the server clean?

 Let me play it.